Kohl's (KSS)

 Kohl's has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
 The company’s free cash flow margin averaged 3.7% over the last two years, slightly better than the broader consumer retail sector.

-Taking a step back, we can see that Kohl’s margin expanded by 2.9 percentage points over the last year.
-This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, we can see that Kohl’s margin expanded by 5.4 percentage points over the last year.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 Kohl's Trailing 12-Month Free Cash Flow Margin

-Kohl's broke even from a free cash flow perspective in Q3.
-This result was good as its margin was 9.2 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Kohl’s free cash flow clocked in at $686 million in Q4, equivalent to a 13.3% margin.
+This result was good as its margin was 4.1 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 11. Balance Sheet Risk